cyb3run1c0rn/raptor_prompt_framework/README.md

 ## 📐 Parameters

-Define the scope, exclusions, time frames, and any other limitations.
+List constraints, resources, and contextual details that the AI must factor in.
+This includes references to data sources, regulatory requirements, or time frames.

+- **Recommended Detail**:
+  - Specify what resources or boundaries apply (e.g., “Use official advisories only,” “Avoid generic ransomware”).
+  - Include relevant context that influences scope—such as target audience, domain restrictions, or relevant standards.

 **Example:**
 > "Focus on advisories from government agencies and known vendors since January 2024.
-Exclude generic ransomware."
+Exclude generic ransomware.
+Comply with any internal reporting templates."

 ---

 ## 🎙️ Tone

-Specify the desired communication style to suit the intended audience.
+Determine how the AI should communicate.
+Indicate the style, formality, or any language requirements.

+- **Recommended Detail**:
+  - Choose whether the tone should be formal, casual, persuasive, or instructional.
+  - Specify language conventions (e.g., British English) or level of technicality.

 **Example:**
-> "Use a formal and concise tone suitable for executive-level reporting."
+> "Use a formal and concise tone suitable for executive-level reporting.
+Write in British English."

 ---

 ## 🗂️ Output

-Instruct the AI on the exact structure or format of the response.
+Instruct the AI about the exact structure or format you expect.
+Mention any specific deliverables or output style.

+- **Recommended Detail**:
+  - State whether you want bullet points, code, diagrams, or a specific file format.
+  - If multiple outputs are needed, list each clearly.

 **Example:**
 > "Provide the analysis in four sections: (1) Key Vulnerabilities, (2) Attack Vectors, (3) Impact Assessment, (4) Mitigation Strategies."